labex-labs/open-source-labs/python/python-mastery/lab-ex3-1-define-a-simple-class/en/intro.md

 # Introduction

-In this lab, you will enhance a `Stock` class that represents stock holdings by adding new methods and functionality.
-You will also create utility functions to read stock portfolio data from a file and display it in a formatted table.
+In this lab, you will learn to enhance a `Stock` class designed to represent stock holdings.
+You'll add new methods and functionality to this class, making it more versatile and useful.

-**Objectives:**

-- Add a `sell` method to the existing `Stock` class
-- Create a function to read stock portfolio data from a CSV file
-- Create a function to display portfolio data in a formatted table
+The objectives of this lab include adding a `sell` method to the existing `Stock` class, creating a function to read stock portfolio data from a CSV file, and another function to display the portfolio data in a formatted table.
+The file to be modified is `stock.py`.

-**Files Modified:** `stock.py`